AryanVBW/Fedora-for-Android/README.md

 - **Modern Experience:** Experience the latest and greatest software for a modern Android Linux environment.

-## 🚀 Getting Started:

-1. Clone this repository to your Android device.
-2. Navigate to the FedoraFreedom directory.
-3. Follow the installation instructions in the README file.
-4. Embrace the freedom of Fedora on your Android!
+## 🚀 Embrace the freedom of Fedora on your Android!

 ## 🤝 Contribution and Support: